yewstack/yew/docs/concepts/services/fetch.md

 ```
 :::

-:::danger
+:::caution
-It's important that the `FetchTask` isn't dropped until the request has completed.
-If the
+If the `FetchTask` is dropped before the request has finished, it will be cancelled.
-`FetchTask` is dropped before the request has finished then the request will be cancelled.
+Make sure to keep it around!
 :::

-:::important info
+:::important
 If you keep getting an error saying that "the operation was aborted" or "Error 408" this might be
 because the [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) of the website
 you are trying to access are not set correctly.
 Please see the linked article from Mozilla about